Japan in November: photography to inspire your wanderlust

 All of these experiences are incorporated into our 10 day Japan itinerary.

-Fuji Hakone national park is our favourite part of our 10 day Japan itinerary.
+Fuji Hakone National Park is our favourite part of our 10-day Japan itinerary.

 We enjoyed the beautiful nature, relaxed in the onsen while snowflakes were falling into the hot tub, and feasted on an amazing kaiseki dinner.